 Lovely and layered, this delightful gelatin salad rounds out any meal fruitfully.
 "Originally my grandmother's recipe.
 I regularly make it for potlucks," details.
 Linnea Tucker of Dolores, Colorado.
 "I believe my father would eat the entire dish himself it I let him!"

-This pleasing pasta salad is like eating a BLT in a bowl.
-Chock-full of crispy crumbled bacon, chopped tomato, celery and green onion, the sensational salad is draped in a tangy mayonnaise and vinegar dressing.
-It's a real crowd pleaser! —Norene Wright, Manilla, Indiana
+This creamy pasta salad is like eating a BLT in a bowl.
+Chock-full of crispy crumbled bacon, chopped tomato, celery and green onion, it's draped in a tangy mayonnaise and vinegar dressing.
+A real crowd pleaser! —Norene Wright, Manilla, Indiana